nicolastonon/EFTSimPheno/README.md

 :arrow_right: This outputs a gridpack with a name of the form 'PROCNAME_$SCRAM_ARCH_CMSSW_X_Y_Z_tarball.tar.xz'.

-## Generate parton-level events
+## Generate LHE events interactively

-- You can run Madgraph directly, or generate events from the gridpack :
+You can run Madgraph directly, or generate events from the gridpack :

 ```
 mkdir workdir